 Not a fan of green tea or black tea?
 Healthy adults can safely and easily supplement L-theanine at a dosage of 100-200 mg per day, a staggering five to ten times higher concentration than what you’ll find in a cup of green tea.1 So even if you’re already pounding cup after cup of the umami taste bomb, you may not be enjoying all of its benefits…or at least not as efficiently.
 Consider supplementing with L-theanine to warm up for your day or to cool down at the end of it.

 L-theanine hasn’t been linked to any adverse side effects or symptoms in the neuropharmacology sphere.
 Keep in mind though, that it should not be mixed with medications for high blood pressure because L-theanine reduces blood pressure.
-As with all new supplements and medications, consult with your healthcare provider before taking.
+As with all new supplements and medications, consult with your healthcare provider before taking it.

 Whether you’re a coffee connoisseur or a tenacious tea drinker, your mind and body will enjoy the benefits of adding L-theanine to the mix.
 To recap, those are: